 Implementing Item Analysis

 To implement item analysis, you should utilize dedicated software designed for this purpose.
-If you utilize an online assessment platform, it will provide you output like you see below because it will have such dedicated software already integrated (if not, it isn’t a real assessment platform).
+If you utilize an online assessment platform, it will provide you output for item analysis, such as distractor P values and point-biserials (if not, it isn’t a real assessment platform).

 In some cases, you might utilize standalone software.
-CITAS provides a simple spreadsheet-based approach to help you learn the basics.
+CITAS provides a simple spreadsheet-based approach to help you learn the basics, completely for free.
+A screenshot of the CITAS output is below.
+However, professionals will need a level above this.
 Iteman and Xcalibre are two specially-designed software programs from ASC for this purpose, one for classical test theory and one for item response theory.

 Item Analysis with Classical Test Theory